 Because Attn-QAT eliminates the need for extra smoothing and two-level quantization overhead used by SageAttention3, this results in faster inference.
 On an RTX 5090, we’re able to achieve approximately 1.1x-1.5x higher throughput than SageAttention3.
 The key reason is straightforward: by removing extra preprocessing for $\mathbf{Q}$, $\mathbf{K}$, and $\mathbf{P}$, the kernel becomes lighter while preserving quality through training rather than inference heuristics.

-To make Attn-QAT usable on data-center grade Blackwell GPUs (e.g., B200s/B300s), we also developed FlashAttention-4 FP4, an NVFP4-quantized FA4 kernel implemented in CuTeDSL, achieving up to a 1.39x speedup over FA4 and 1801 TFLOPS.
-The rest of this section explains hardware constraints, the Blackwell programming model and how they influenced kernel design and development.
+To enable Attn-QAT on data-center grade Blackwell GPUs (e.g., B200s/B300s), we also developed FlashAttention-4 FP4, an NVFP4-quantized FA4 kernel implemented in CuTeDSL, achieving up to a 1.39x speedup over FA4 and 1801 TFLOPS.
+The rest of this section explains the implementation challenges and what they reveal about NVIDIA’s hardware evolution.

 Block-scaled MMAs and TMEM